Ansible Tower Job Control with the awx cli

 Resources and Actions

-works on the concepts of resources and actions.
+awx works on the concepts of resources and actions.
 Examples of resources

-etc. A full list can be generated by just running
+include: user, job, project etc. A full list can be generated by just running

-with no arguments.
-Actions include: list
+awx with no arguments.
+Actions include: list, get, delete etc and are

-resource sensitive , for example awx user stdout
+resource sensitive , for example awx user stdout makes no sense and will fail.

 Tip